 Decide where to take the test

-Select your destination on the ETS website and you will see a list of test dates and test centers, along with other details.
+Select your destination on the ETS website, and you will see a list of test dates and test centers, along with other details.
 Pick a location that is convenient for you and verify that it has a test on a date that is suitable too.

 Decide when to take the test

 The TOEFL test can be taken as many times as you want without restriction.
 You cannot, however, repeat the test within a 12 day period.
-During the registration process, if you have already registered for or taken the exam, you will find that you cannot choose a test date that is within 12 days of an existing, registered test date in your name.
+During the registration process, if you have already registered for or taken the exam, you will find that you cannot choose a test date within 12 days of an existing, registered test date in your name.